HiCiChlid/Pyspark_ClusterinDocker_Localareanet/README.md

   1. Two computers with the physical network port;
   2. Extra network cards (2 or more) for the global Internet access;
   3. One network cable;
-  4. Linux (e.g., ubuntu) or MS windows installed in these two computers;
+  4. Linux (e.g., ubuntu) or MS Windows installed in these two computers;
-  5. CPU supporting the virtualization technology, if windows
+  5. CPU supporting the virtualization technology, if Windows;
-  6. Vmware station player, if windows.
+  6. Vmware station player, if Windows.

 ## Steps:
   1. Install Operation System (OS) for each computer;